mercwar/AVIS-DATALAKE-ENGINE/app/page4.md

 - Skip empty folders to avoid “No records found.”
 - Use `DIRECTORY_SEPARATOR` for cross‑platform safety.
 - Preserve filter state across pagination using `http_build_query($queryParams)`.

----

-This Page 4 README gives developers a **deep dive into payload schemas, diagnostics, and advanced search controls**.
-It ensures that the datalake engine runs reliably, filters correctly, and validates its environment before production deployment.

-Would you like me to finish with **Page 5: Contributing & License** so the set becomes a complete GitHub‑ready documentation series?